aanyalari/policycite-aiassistant/README.md

 3. judges complete support using a separately configured attribution model;
 4. attaches validated document, page, and excerpt evidence; and
 5. flags unsupported statements for review.

+The project addresses Cotiviti's assessment topic **Content Management in Health Care**, especially billing and payment policy, traceability, and review controls for generated content.

 ## Features